nicholasang/java-translator/README.md

 ----------

 ## Features:
-- translates java into C++ header files for all 21 provided inputs
+- translates java into C++ header files for all provided inputs
 - translates java into output.cpp and main.cpp files for 6 inputs (test000 through test005)
-- supports method overriding (not overloading)
+- supports method overriding and overloading
-- does not support arrays

 Input files must be correct Java!